This guide explains the function of each button available for formatting and styling your text.

 Credits (usually used for photos and other media)

-Screenshot of a text area demonstrating the various ways text can be styled, including splash font, lead font, a breakout box, short line length, captions, credits, and emphasized text.
+Text area demonstrating the various ways text can be styled, including splash font, lead font, a breakout box, short line length, captions, credits, and emphasized text.

 Examples of all of these styles can be seen on our sample website.
 You can also see how these styles will appear on your specific site by updating the color palette to match your website!